PPolakam/sl-kaiwa/README.md

 I also took the opportunity to test some structure ideas.
 Data classes in Kotlin make POJOs really easy to make, so I experimented with writing one file for the model, service, and controller.

+_As a side note, the name "kaiwa" is from the Japanese "会話", meaning "conversation"._

 ## v0.0.1

 The API includes the following operations: